 the cream crust is starting to show some color

 (above) 2nd crust break -gently swirl & break up crust on sides & center to moisten all the top potatoes

-(above) 3rd crust break (about 1 hour cook time) – the crust is starting to brown
+(above) 3rd crust break (over 1 hour cook time) – the crust is starting to brown

 (above) 3rd crust break – last crust break, same 2nd break, swirl & re-moisten top.
 Now time to bake for final crust.